top of page

 No Time for Impacts: What to Do When No One Wants to Talk About Change Impact

-Picture this.
-There's a new system implementation.
-Initial thoughts are it needs to be delivered in around six months.
-So far there's no Project Manager, but there is 0.5 of a Business Analyst currently working on the business case.
+Picture this: There's a new system implementation.
+Initial thoughts suggest it needs to be delivered in about six months.
+So far there's no Project Manager, but a Business Analyst is dedicating 50% of their time to the business case.
 You've been hired to manage the people side of change.
-But the impacted staff are really busy so you can't talk to them.
-And the project sponsor has delegated everything to the Project Manager.
-They'll start hiring the Project Manager next week.
+However, the impacted staff are too busy to talk.
+The project sponsor has delegated everything to the Project Manager, who they plan to hire next week.

 Change management plays a crucial role in ensuring smooth transitions and successful outcomes.
 However, what happens when there's simply no time or willingness to address the impact of changes?
 How can professionals navigate through difficult territory where discussions about tried and tested project processes, including change impact, are put on the back burner?